mercadopago/devsite-docs/guides/payments/api/previous-requirements.en.md

 # Prerequisites to get started

-Find out what you need to know to integrate our APIs.
+Find out what you need to know to integrate our Checkout API.

 ## Have your credentials handy
 Your credentials are the **keys we provide you to configure your integrations**.
 In this case, you will use a public and a private key.